rafasoares/cancancan-wiki/Testing-Abilities.md

 user = User.create!(:admin => true) # I recommend a factory for this
 session[:user_id] = user.id # log in user however you like, alternatively stub `current_user` method
 get :index
-assert_template :index # render the template since he should have access
+assert_template :index # render the template since they should have access
 ```

 Alternatively, if you want to test the controller behavior independently from what is inside the `Ability` class, it is easy to stub out the ability with any behavior you want.